or

+The Master of Science (MSc) is the standard Masters qualification for taught courses in Science and Technology subjects.
+It's one of the most popular postgraduate degrees, awarded worldwide.
 The equivalent degree in Arts and Humanities subjects is the MA.
-Engineering degrees can be MSc programmes, but many award specialised Master of Engineering degrees.
+Engineering degrees can be MSc programmes, but many award specialised MEng degrees.

-This page offers a quick overview of the MSc qualification.
-You can read what studying an MSc degree involves, how long it’s likely to be and how many credits it’s worth.
+In this guide, I provide a detailed overview of the MSc qualification.
+You can read what to expect from MSc study, how long it’s likely to be, how many credits it’s worth and how it differs to the MA.

-The MSc is the standard Masters qualification for taught courses in Science and Technology subjects.
-It stands for Magister Scientiae, which is Latin for ‘Master of Science’.
+The MSc is the most common qualification awarded for taught courses in Science, Technology and Mathematics subjects.
+It stands for Magister Scientiae, which means ‘Master of Science’ in Latin.

 These types of taught Masters have been studied for centuries.
 Originally, the Masters degree was the highest level of academic qualification achievable.
 The degree entitled (and in some cases obliged!) graduates to teach as a university ‘Master’.